dat07cs/esp-authentication/README.md

     - API keys are meant to identify the source project calling the API rather than authenticating the user.
   - [infra/bookstore/api_config_auth.yaml](infra/bookstore/api_config_auth.yaml):
     - Use service accounts to authenticate by specifying authentication rules.
-    - There are a limit to 100 servicer accounts per project and 10 keys per service account by default.
+    - There are a limit to 100 service accounts per project and 10 keys per service account by default.
 - Deployment and service configurations are at [infra/bookstore/grpc-bookstore.yaml](infra/bookstore/grpc-bookstore.yaml).
   - Use 2 different containers for the above 2 different endpoint services.
   - Use the sample gRPC Bookstore server image as backend